OUCyf/OUCyf.github.io/blog/2022/02/21-domain-name.md

 @@
 <!-- b.blog intro -->
 @@blog-intro
-- This blog will introduce how to buy a domain-name form **Namesilo**, bind with your website in Github and DNS setting.
+- This blog will introduce how to buy a domain-name from **Namesilo**, bind with your website in Github, and the DNS setting.
 @@
 <!-- c.blog tag -->
 {{page_tags}}